shagunattri/bashbook/websec/6XSS.md

 ### Script elements
 - What is the fix?
-    - Hex encode user data to produce a string with characters 0-9, A-F.
+    - Hex encode user data to produce a string with characters 0-9, A-F. We also need to undo that which works fine using hexdecode.
     - Include it inside a JavaScript string
     - Then, decode the hex string